LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/engagement-window.md

 ### Agent picture configuration

-1. In LiveEngage, go to the Users tab
+1. In the Conversational Cloud, go to the Users tab
 2. Click on the row with the relevant agent’s name to edit their information
 3. In the “Picture URL” field, add the URL of the agent’s personal picture